-To remove and disassemble the liquid valves, refer to Figure 10 and proceed as follows:
+To remove and disassemble the liquid valves, refer to Figure 11 and proceed as follows:

-- Remove the bar handle as detailed in section 5.15.1. - Remove the liquid valve handle as detailed in section 5.14. - Remove handle end cap as detailed in section 5.15.2 - Remove the double action mechanism as detailed in section 5.16. - Remove the external valve body as detailed in section 5.17. - Remove antifriction washer (item 7) and spring (item9). - Using a 27 mm AF open-ended spanner, undo and remove the valve bonnet (item 10) from the main valve block. - Extract the valve stem and shutter assembly (items 15 and 14) and the valve spring (item 13) from the bonnet (item 11). - The valve stem is screwed in to the shutter and locked with a screw thread adhesive.
-It is recommended therefore that no attempt be made to separate the shutter from the stem, as it is likely that surfaces will be damaged in the process. - The seal (item 16) is permanently fixed in to the shutter.
-Do not attempt to remove it. - Remove the seal-retaining washer (item 13). - Carefully remove the energised seal (item 12) from the bore inside the valve bonnet. - Using a suitable soft-ended probe, carefully remove the "O" seals (item 27) from the valve stem (item 5). - Remove the large "O" seal (item 28) from the underside of the valve bonnet collar where it mates with the valve block. - Check the condition of all "O" seals.
+- Ensure that the burner is completely vented of fuel. - Remove the bar handle as detailed in section 5.15.1. - Remove the liquid valve handle as detailed in section 5.14. - Remove handle end cap as detailed in section 5.15.2 - Remove the double action mechanism as detailed in section 5.16. - Remove the external valve body as detailed in section 5.17. - Remove antifriction washer (item 8) and spring. - Using a 27 mm AF open-ended spanner, undo and remove the valve bonnet (item 10) from the main valve block. - Extract the valve stem and shutter assembly (items 5 and 14) and the valve spring (item 13) from the bonnet (item 10). - The valve stem is screwed in to the shutter and locked with a screw thread adhesive.
+It is recommended therefore that no attempt be made to separate the shutter from the stem, as it is likely that surfaces will be damaged in the process. - The seal (item 15) is permanently fixed in to the shutter.
+Do not attempt to remove it. - Remove the seal-retaining washer (item 12). - Carefully remove the energised seal (item 11) from the bore inside the valve bonnet. - Using a suitable soft-ended probe, carefully remove the "O" seals from the valve stem. - Remove the large "O" seal from the underside of the valve bonnet collar where it mates with the valve block. - Check the condition of all "O" seals.
 Damaged seals must be replaced. - Check the condition of the shutter seal.
 The surface should be smooth and free from any damage.
-If the seal is considered to be defective, replace the complete shutter and stem assembly. - Check the condition of the PTFE energised seal (item 12).
+If the seal is considered to be defective, replace the complete shutter and stem assembly. - Check the condition of the PTFE energised seal (item 11).
 If the seal is defective, it must be replaced. - Check the condition of all the "O" seal grooves.
 If any significant damage such as scratching to the groove surfaces is detected, then the component must be replaced.
 As a guide, scratches detectable with a fingernail are considered significant. - Check the condition of the bores inside the valve bonnet.
 If any significant scratches (particularly scratches running along the length of the bore) are detected, the bonnet must be replaced. - Check the condition of the valve block lower surface where it mates with the large "O" seal on the underside of the bonnet collar.
 If any significant damage or deterioration is detected, contact Ultramagic for further advice. - Re-assembly is generally the reverse procedure to disassembly.
-Prior to re-assembly, apply a thin smear of Krytox 125 grease to all the "O" seals and Molycote graphite grease to the antifriction washer (item 7). - Prior to fitting the external valve body, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
+Prior to re-assembly, apply a thin smear of Krytox 125 grease to all the "O" seals and Molycote graphite grease to the antifriction washer (item 8).
+Prior to inserting the pin, use a small screwdriver or similar and carefully rotate the hole in the stem so that it is aligned correctly. - Prior to fitting the external valve body, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
 Apply leak detector fluid to all the joints of all valves removed.
 Check for any leaks.
-If any leaks are detected they must be corrected prior to return to service. - Upon completion, check for the correct function of all valves which have been removed.
+If any leaks are detected they must be corrected prior to return to - Upon completion, check for the correct function of all valves which have been removed.
 Ensure that the valves turn on and off correctly.
 If it is found that any of the valves do not function correctly, the problem must be resolved prior to returning the burner to service